a-hamdi/GPU/README.md

 ### Files: `simulated_annealing_triton.py`
 I implemented a Simulated Annealing (SA) algorithm that leverages Triton to accelerate the evaluation of the objective function on the GPU.

+## Day 62:
+### Files: `SN.cu`
+I implemented Spectral Normalization (SN) using CUDA.
+Spectral Normalization is a technique used to stabilize the training of neural networks, particularly Generative Adversarial Networks (GANs), by controlling the Lipschitz constant of the discriminator function.
+This is achieved by normalizing the weight matrices of the network layers to have a spectral norm (largest singular value) of one, thereby preventing uncontrolled growth of the network's outputs.

 ### Future challenges:
 - Day 15 - mandatory FA2-forward   (Done)
 - Day 20 - mandatory FA2-bakcwards (Done)